aress31/smbaudit/README.md

     </p>
 </p>

 SMBAudit allows users to perform various SMB-related attacks across multiple Active Directory (AD) domains or hosts.
-At the moment, SMBAudit only supports the features listed under the [Features](#Features) section.
+Supported features listed under the [Features](#Features) section.

-SMBAudit is fully written in bash (requires bash version 4.0+) for increased compatibility with different UNIX distributions and only relies on the following dependencies (packages):
+SMBAudit is written entirely in Bash (requires Bash version 4.0+) to provide compatibility with a wide range of linux/UNIX distributions.
+It has the added benefit of only relying on the following dependencies (packages):
 * [coreutils](http://www.gnu.org/software/coreutils/coreutils.html)
 * [smbclient](https://www.samba.org/samba/docs/current/man-html/smbclient.1.html)

-*Note: These packages are almost always pre-installed on all UNIX systems).*
+*Note: These packages are usually pre-installed on UNIX systems.*

-There are already multiple available tools with features similar to SMBAudit, for example:
+There are already multiple tools available with similar features to SMBAudit, for example:
 * [CrackMapExec](https://github.com/byt3bl33d3r/CrackMapExec)
 * [SMBMap](https://github.com/ShawnDEvans/smbmap)

-So, is there a real need for yet another tool focusing on attacking the so-famous SMB protocol?
+So, is there actually a genuine need for yet another tool focusing on attacking the all-so-famous SMB protocol?

-When performing test from a Unix box with no access to the Internet, it can be a very tedious and time-consuming task to properly install different packages/tools along with their dependencies and most of the tools available do not even implement features that I judge essential for my engagements.
+When performing tests from a Unix box with no access to the Internet, it can be a very tedious and time-consuming task to properly install different packages/tools along with their dependencies.
+Most of the tools available do not even implement features that I consider essential for my engagements.
 For instance:
 * [CrackMapExec](https://github.com/byt3bl33d3r/CrackMapExec): Requires Python to be installed on the host system.
-The documentation even recommends running it in a Python virtual environment to not 'mess-up' with the host system.
+The documentation even recommends running it in a Python virtual environment so as to not 'mess-up' the host system.
 Furthermore, CrackMapExec relies on numerous third-party dependencies such as Impacket.
 Without Internet access and the help of the `pip` utility, the installation process of CrackMapExec is not very straight-forward (according to my own personal experience).

-For the aforementioned reasons, I developed SMBAudit a plug and play tool, compatible with a wide range of Unix-based system and focusing on the SMB protocol only.
+For the aforementioned reasons, I developed SMBAudit as a plug and play tool focused solely on SMB/RPC assessment.
+It is designed to work out-of-the-box and be compatible with a wide range of Unix-based systems.

 ## Features
 TODO